hardikjparmar/GetMeSlot/README.md

 ## Important Notes

 - This is just a proof of concept project on how to create React Native app using TypeScript.
 I do NOT endorse or condone, in any shape or form, automating any monitoring or booking tasks. <b>Use at your own risk</b>.
-This CANNOT book slots automatically.
+- This <b>CANNOT book slots automatically</b>.
 It doesn't skip any of the steps that a normal user would have to take on the official portal.
 You will still have to enter the OTP and Captcha.
 - If you want to use Pincode filter, it is mandatory to select State and District including the pincode.
 - All the beneficiaries you select are supposed to get the same vaccine and dose.
 - You can not register new mobile or add beneficiaries using this app.
 Please make sure beneficiary has been added to your cowin account before using the app.